Louis Bourdaloue: Biography

 On the Revocation of the Edict of Nantes he was sent to Languedoc to confirm the new converts in the Catholic faith, possibly at the request of Anne-Jules, 2nd Duke of Noailles.
 He had much success in this delicate mission.
 Catholics and Protestants came in throngs to hear him, and were unanimous in praising his fiery eloquence in the Lent sermons which he preached at Montpellier in 1686.

 His strength lay in his power of adapting himself to audiences of every kind.
 His influence was reportedly due as much to his character and his manners as to the force of his reasoning.
 Voltaire said that his sermons surpassed those of Jacques-Bénigne Bossuet (whose retirement in 1669, however, practically coincided with Bourdaloue's early pulpit utterances), and it is said that their simplicity and coherence as well as the direct appeal that they made to hearers of all classes gave them a superiority over the more profound sermons of Bossuet.

 Bourdaloue generally addressed issues of morality in daily life and his experience as a confessor gave him insight into people wrestling with ethical issues.
-Many of his sermons have been adopted as textbooks in schools.
+Many of his sermons were adopted as textbooks in schools.

 Towards the close of his life he confined his ministry to charitable institutions, hospitals and prisons.
 He died in Paris on 13 May 1704 at the age of seventy-one.

 His sermons were revised and edited by François de Paule Bretonneau.
 Eight of his sermons were translated and published as Eight Sermons for Holy Week and Easter by George Francis Crowther in 1884.